advancedfx/advancedfx-prop/resources/readme.txt

 Disclaimer:

-  Altered versions must be cleary marked as such and must not be misrepresented as being the original software.
+  Altered versions must be clearly marked as such and must not be misrepresented as being the original software.

   This software is for your enjoyment and you are using it at your own risk.

-Sincerly,
+Sincerely,
 your Half-Life Advanced Effects team.